666lyc-123/model-assets-chart/performance-dashboard/README.md

 ## Technical Details
 - Built with Python, Pandas, and Plotly
 - Automatically updated daily
-- Minimal design: Title + Table only
+- Minimal design: Centered title + Table only
 - No download links or footer information
+- Responsive design for all devices

 ---
-© 2024 Large Model Trading Competition | Simplified Dashboard
+© 2024 Large Model Trading Competition | Automated Dashboard v3.0